telerik/ajax-docs/knowledge-base/menu-server-side-events-not-fired-when-a-navigation-control-is-bound-via-sitemap-datasource.md

 ---
 title: Server side events not fired when a Navigation control is bound via SiteMap DataSource
-description: Server side events not fired when a Navigation control is bound via SiteMap DataSource.
+description: Server side events not fired when a Navigation control is bound via SiteMap DataSource - Telerik ASP.NET AJAX.
 Check it now!
 type: how-to
 page_title: Server side events not fired when a Navigation control is bound via SiteMap DataSource
 slug: menu-server-side-events-not-fired-when-a-navigation-control-is-bound-via-sitemap-datasource